Governments award funds through public incentives

-Services are available to locate and negotiate economic incentives on an anonymous basis (your project will be referenced only by a code name), which leads to competitive offers from preferred locations.
-Efforts will be customized and based on your business objectives, key business drivers and lifestyle preferences.
+Services are available to identify and negotiate economic incentives.
+At first, incentives are explored on an anonymous basis on your behalf (your project will be referenced only by a code name, which is a standard procedure in the Site Selection process).
+Efforts will be customized to your business objectives.

 Incentives are either statutory or negotiable and generally fall into the following categories: